LDSSA/heroku-model-deploy/README.md

 When working with databases in code, you generally want to be using a layer of abstraction called an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
 For this exercise we will use a very simplistic ORM called [peewee](http://docs.peewee-orm.com/en/latest/index.html).
-This will allow us to use a local database called [sqlite](https://en.wikipedia.org/wiki/SQLite) when we are developing on our laptops and use a more production-ready database called [postgresql](https://en.wikipedia.org/wiki/PostgreSQL) when deploying to heroku with very little change to our code.
+This will allow us to use a local database called [sqlite](https://en.wikipedia.org/wiki/SQLite) (which is basically a file) when we are developing on our laptops and use a more production-ready database called [postgresql](https://en.wikipedia.org/wiki/PostgreSQL) when deploying to heroku with very little change to our code.